WalterRempening/Activity-Sculpture-Web-Configurator/README.md

 1. Clone this repository on your system
 2. Install node.js and mongodb
 3. Install the node package manger npm and bower
+4. From the command line start mongodb with `$ sudo mongod`
-4. In the root folder from the command line run npm install && bower install
+5. In the root folder from the command line run:
+  `$ npm install && bower install`
-5. From the command line run node server.js
+6. From the command line run `$ node server.js`
-6. Open in a browser under http://localhost:3000
+7. Open in a browser under http://localhost:3000

 ![3D Printed Render](softboxes2.jpg)